-The Company also has amounts due to related parties outstanding of \$80,475 on August 31, 2024 (May 31, 2024 - \$71,190).
+The Company also has amounts due to related parties outstanding of \$1,257,438 on November 30, 2024 (May 31, 2024 - \$71,190).
 These are non-interest bearing and are due and payable on demand.
 The total amount of these loans is owed to officers of the Company and arose on the provision of unpaid services to the Company.
-In addition, included in prepaids is an advance of \$85,341 to an officer and director for business expenses to be incurred on behalf of the Company.
+In addition, included in prepaids is an advance of \$82,028 to an officer and director for business expenses to be incurred on behalf of the Company.

-During fiscal 2025, the Company's administrative costs are expected to average less than \$750,000 per quarter (representing approximately \$250,000 per month) and the Company's costs in respect of the Guyana head office are approximately \$85,000 per quarter (representing approximately \$28,000 per month).
+During fiscal 2025, the Company's administrative costs are expected to average less than \$750,000 per quarter, excluding bonuses paid to key management (representing approximately \$250,000 per month) and the Company's costs in respect of the Guyana head office are approximately \$85,000 per quarter (representing approximately \$28,000 per month).
 Administrative costs include professional fees, reporting issuer costs, business development costs, salaries, consulting fees and general and administrative costs.
 Head office costs exclude project generation and evaluation costs.
+Bonuses to key management are one-time payments based on the performance of the individuals.
 The cost of acquisition and work commitments on new acquisitions cannot be accurately estimated.
-The Company believes it has adequate working capital for the twelve months ending August 31, 2025, to fund its corporate administrative and Guyana head office costs, because of its cash position of \$51,345,621 as of August 31, 2024.
+The Company believes it has adequate working capital for the twelve months ending November 30, 2025, to fund its corporate administrative and Guyana head office costs, because of its cash position of \$41,907,110 as of November 30, 2024.

-In addition, the Company's estimated exploration budget for the next 12 months is approximately \$12.07 million (of which approximately \$3.0 million is for general and administrative expenses), which will be spent or deferred as required.
+In addition, the Company's estimated exploration budget for the next 12 months is approximately \$11.27 million (of which approximately \$3.0 million is for general and administrative expenses), which will be spent or deferred as required.